RetroPie/RetroPie-Docs/docs/First-Installation.md

 * Power supply
   * View the official [Raspberry Pi Power](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/) documentation for each model
 * Game controller of your choice
   * Can be USB-wired, wireless (with a dongle), or Bluetooth (with or without a dongle.
-Pi 3 and later models have built-in bluetooth and won't need a dongle)
+Pi 3 and later models have built-in Bluetooth and won't need a dongle)
   * The [Control Block](http://blog.petrockblock.com/2014/12/29/controlblock-power-switch-and-io-for-the-raspberry-pi/) can use original SNES controllers

 ### Optional